2022 Award Recipient

-The OBA’s Pensions & Benefits Section is pleased to announce Murray Gold as the recipient of its 2021 Award of Excellence in Pensions & Benefits Law.
+The OBA’s Pensions & Benefits Section is pleased to announce Randy Bauslaugh as the recipient of its 2022 Award of Excellence in Pensions & Benefits Law.

 About the Award

-The OBA Award of Excellence in Pensions and Benefits Law was established in 2007 to recognize exceptional contributions to the field of pensions and benefits law.
-The inaugural award was presented to The Honourable Eileen Gillese in 2009, and has since been bestowed annually on a deserving recipient who has had a distinguished career in the pensions and benefits bar.
+The OBA Award of Excellence in Pensions and Benefits Law (the Award) was established in 2007 to recognize exceptional contributions in the field of pensions and benefits law.
+The inaugural Award was presented to the Honourable Eileen Gillese in 2009, and has since been bestowed annually on a deserving recipient who has had a distinguished career in the pensions and benefits bar.

 To be eligible for the OBA Award of Excellence in Pensions and Benefits Law, an individual must have practiced pensions and benefits law in Ontario, and made a significant contribution in one or more of the following areas: